kinecosystem/kin-website-docs/docs/quick-start/hi-kin-android.md

 Because Hello World for Android is a work in progress tracking the migration to the Kin Blockchain, we have not yet incorporated it into the master branch of the Kin SDK for Android repository.

 To open the development branch where you'll find the Hello World app, in Android Studio select `VCS > Git > Branches`.
-Under `Remote Branches` select the one that mentions 'create Hello World app' then `check out as local branch`.
+Under `Remote Branches`, select the one that mentions 'create Hello World app', then `check out as local branch`.

-From the project window navigate to `kin-sdk > samples > hello-world > src > main > java > com.example.hello_world` and open file `MainActivity.java`.
+From the project window, navigate to `kin-sdk > samples > hello-world > src > main > java > com.example.hello_world` and open file `MainActivity.java`.

 With that out of the way, we can start looking at the code.

-**Note:** As of this writing we have tested the Hello World for Android app using Android Studio 3.2 and emulators running Android API level 26.
+**Note:** As of this writing, we have tested the Hello World for Android app using Android Studio 3.2 and emulators running Android API level 26.

 ## Connecting to Kin Blockchain